Spatchcock Turkey

 How To Make The Gravy

-To make the gravy, pour out the turkey pan juices into a heatproof bowl.
-(You will need 2 cups of pan juices.
+To make the gravy, pour out the turkey pan drippings into a heatproof bowl.
+(You will need 2 cups of pan drippings.
 If you don’t have enough, just add some chicken broth or water to make 2 cups.)
 Melt 1 tablespoon butter in a skillet set over medium-high heat.
 Whisk in the flour and cook for 1 minute, whisking frequently.
 Gradually whisk in the turkey pan juices; bring to a boil.
 Whisk for a minute or two or until thickened.
 Adjust the salt and pepper, and then pour the gravy into a gravy dish.

 close up shot of bacon roasted turkey